 But we did feel good about ending his suffering.
 And I took some solace in that vision from the car ride with Benny.
 It showed me that while his early death was traumatic for our family, Benny himself never seemed aware of his impending doom.
 While humans make much of the youth-to-old-age cycle of life, the family pet just seems to live their right in front of us.
 They teach us how to revel in the present, rather than dwell on regret or the sting of lost potential.

-As a former English professor, I also find solace in literary quotations during hard times.
+As a former English professor, I also find solace in literary quotations during hard times such as when a family pet dies.
 For example, any early death calls to my mind the famous epitaph of British poet John Keats, who died of tuberculosis at 25.
 Aware that he was dying young, Keats requested his tombstone read “Here lies one whose name was writ in water.”

 Another of my favorite quotations is from Virgil’s Georgics: “Optima dies … prima fugit,” a Latin phrase meaning “the best days … are the first to flee.”
 This phrase captures the honeymoon quality of all those sublime “firsts” in our families’ lives that pass by too fast — the first steps and words we experience with our babies, but also the memories of when our pets were puppies, kittens, etc. Ironically, because adult Benny weighed only seven pounds, I called him our “permanent puppy.”
 In that sense, he extended the life of those “best days” for our family.